flaviocaliman/fract-ol_42Porto/README.md

 ## Run the project

-If you want to run the project, you'll need to clone the repository and download MiniLibX from the internet!
+-> Clone the repository;

+-> Download MiniLibX from GitHub!